samunicode/LynkNav/README.md

 ## Demo

-You can view a live demo of the project [here](https://lynkly.vercel.app/).
+You can view a live demo of the project deployed on Vercel [lynkly.vercel.app](https://lynkly.vercel.app/).
+You can also view the example version of this project at [sameerchauhan.in](https://sameerchauhan.in/).

 ## Technologies Used